 Fix your transactions

 Click Fix to review transactions within the oldest unreconciled period.
-You can also click on the Needs Attention icon for a specific period to view only the transactions within that period.
+You can also click on the warning icon for a specific period to view only the transactions within that period.

 No, there isn’t a bulk-match feature.